Vermont Medicaid Definition

 When only one spouse of a married couple is applying for institutional Medicaid or home and community based services via a waiver, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
 That said, income is calculated differently for married couples with one spouse applying for Medicaid for the Aged Blind or Disabled.
 In this case, the income of both the applicant spouse and the non-applicant spouse is used to determine eligibility.
 (Click here to learn more about Medicaid and income).

-There is also a Minimum Monthly Maintenance Needs Allowance (MMMNA), for non-applicant spouses of nursing home Medicaid applicants or HCBS Medicaid waiver applicants.
+There is a Minimum Monthly Maintenance Needs Allowance (MMMNA), for non-applicant spouses of nursing home Medicaid applicants or HCBS Medicaid waiver applicants.
 This is the minimum amount of monthly income to which the non-applicant spouse is entitled.
-As of January 2020, this figure is $2,155 / month.
+Effective 1/1/21, this figure is $2,178 / month.
 There is also a maximum monthly maintenance needs allowance, which a non-applicant spouse may be entitled to if his / her shelter and utility costs are high.
-In 2020, this figure is $3,216 / month.
-This rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
+Also effective 1/1/21, this figure is $3,259.50 / month.
+This spousal impoverishment rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
 This spousal income allowance does not apply to non-applicant spouses of regular Medicaid applicants.

 What Defines “Assets”